Detecting and Recognizing a Phishing Email

 - Be sure to thoroughly read emails that say they are from companies you know.
 Watch for spelling and grammatical errors.
 Sometimes a real email will have an occasional spelling or grammatical error, but anything more than one is suspicious.

-- Hover over the links with your mouse and verify them.
+- Hover over email addresses and the links with your mouse cursor and verify them.
 In some email systems, you can scroll over the different links in an email and see the actual contents of the link.
 If the email says PayPal, but the link says "www.paipall.com", be careful.
 And note: URLs can be disguised - so don't take a suspect link at face value.
 You can also Google and compare.
 This tip used to be safe, but at times just hovering over emails may cause a malware to launch.

 - Never enter your personal or credit information into a form in an email.
 If you feel the email is legitimate, visit their website and log in or call the company directly to provide the requested information.
 Don't click on the link!

 - Most "phishing" emails are not personalized.
 Expect good customer service from your online providers.
 Unless your name is "eBay User" or "Friends", if you receive a "Dear Customer" email, it may be time to move on.

 How can we prevent this type of phishing attack and how do you report it?